 A beautiful day enjoying the Lake Malawi National Park

-Lake Malawi is vital for the population living around it since it provides a significant food fish source, drinking water, irrigation and also hydroelectricity.
+Lake Malawi is vital for the population living around it since it provides a significant food fish source, drinking water, irrigation, and hydroelectricity.
 He says the most common fish are Chambo, Kampango catfish and above all the lake Malawi sardine known as Kukwiya.
-Usually, the sardines are spread out to dry on long tables near the shore to be sold at the markets but unfortunately, these days are not suitable for fishing because of the full moonlight.
+Usually, the sardines are spread out to dry on long tables near the shore to be sold at the markets, but unfortunately, these days are not suitable for fishing because of the full moonlight.

-At 9 a.m. we meet our friends Maxwell and Peter, 2 accreditated tour guides of Lake Malawi National Park to start our boat trip on the lake and get the most out of its wonders.
-The water is smooth and still, and enjoying the warm sun, we head to the west side of Thumbi Island.
-At some point, they switch off the engine, and after a quick sight around, they start whistling and throw a fish into the lake.
+At 9 am we meet our friends Maxwell and Peter, 2 accreditated tour guides of Lake Malawi National Park to start our boat trip on the lake and get the most out of its wonders.
+The water is smooth and still, and we head to the west side of Thumbi Island while enjoying the warm sun.
+They switch off the engine at some point, and after a quick sight around, they start whistling and throw a fish into the lake.
 Suddenly, from a high tree on the slope, a big African fish eagle jumps out from its nest coming up to us.
 The African fish eagle is a magnificent bird, with black/brown on its wings and belly and a distinctive white head, chest and tail.
 With an acute sight, great speed and agility, it could weigh up to 2.5 kg with a wingspan of about 2 metres.
 Step by step, we admire this majestic bird flies close to us above the water spreading its broad wings and suddenly dive and catch the fish on the surface of the lake with the powerful claws.

 After feeding some fish eagles, we head to the south side of Thumbi Island.
 Here, close to the rocky shore, we can finally see the cichlids that make so famous the Lake Malawi (known as Mbuna that means “rockfish,” in the local language).
 When we were kids, we used to pay a visit to our grandfather that in the hall, right in front of the main door, had a big aquarium plenty of colourful tropical fish with wild patterns and intense colours.
 We have always wished to find a place in the world where to dive surrounded by these marvellous creatures, and finally, after a long time, the lake Malawi is the right place.
 The Malawi cichlids are popular because you can notice them to tropical freshwater aquariums everywhere.
 We immediately dive into the water, and in a while, we are swimming among the colourful cichlids.
 Zebra-striped, pale pink, iridescent purple, flaming orange, shimmering blue and bright yellow; it’s a dream-like sensation, and we feel likes floating in a huge freshwater aquarium.